DON’T MISS

 5. Ramsau bei Berchtesgaden

-This tiny little hamlet is home to under 2.000 inhabitants and is set on the Königssee, near the German border with Austria.
-The village is close to the mountains and has a German national park nearby, making it the perfect place for a stop off on an adventure around the German Alps.
+This tiny hamlet is home to under 2.000 inhabitants and is situated on the Königssee, near the German border with Austria.
+The village is close to the mountains and has a German national park nearby, making it the perfect place for a stopover on an adventure around the German Alps.

-Ramsau is home to the third largest mountain in Germany, Watzmann, and it is the highest peak located solely on German territory.
-The village also has a stunning church, the Church of St. Sebastian, located next to the clear blue Acher River, making the town appear truly picture-perfect.
+Ramsau is home to the third-largest mountain in Germany, Watzmann, and it is the highest peak located solely on German territory.
+The village also boasts a stunning church, the Church of St. Sebastian, situated next to the crystal-clear Acher River, which lends the town a truly picture-perfect appearance.

 Ramsau bei Berchtesgaden in Germany